Creating Jackknife and Bootstrap estimates of the covariance matrix for the two-point correlation function: Weighting Schemes for internal covariance estimates

 Noting that the final size of the sample is $\nsv$ times larger than removed in any Jackknife sample, and that the variance scales as $1/\nsv$, the variance estimate for the full sample if we only considered auto-pairs would be

 matching the form of Eq.~\ref{eq:jk}.
 In contrast, for the cross-pairs, for $\vmean$ and $\vgeom$ weighting, we have that

+where $\theta_{c, k}$ is the cross-pairs equivalent of the $\theta_{a, k}$ in Eq.~\eqref{eq:theta_ai} defined for the auto pairs.
+The sub-script $\vmean$ ($\vgeom$) in $\theta_{c, \vmean, k}$ ($\theta_{c, \vgeom, k}$) refers to the weighting scheme.
 These are clearly different from Eq.~\ref{eq:theta_ai}, stemming from the different proportion of cross-pairs removed or weighted for each Jackknife realisation compared with auto-pairs.
 Working through the same derivation considered above for auto-pairs, and noting that for cross-pairs the final size of the sample is $\nsv/2$ times larger than removed in any Jackknife sample, we find that

 Note that the recovered values from these expressions are unaffected by correlations between $\theta_{c,k}$, which do not affect the variance recovered.
 These represent the scaling of the Jackknife results that we should have in order to obtain the correct covariances if we only considered cross-pairs.